 Terror has gripped the land of Khanduras.
 Once benevolent King Leoric has succumbed to insanity and lain siege to his own kingdom.
 Leoric’s son has disappeared.
 Knights and priestly orders lay in disarray as they battle shadowed creatures mounting attacks from the depths of the night.
-And the tiny village of Tristram has become a flashpoint in this conflict, as an elaborate system of catacombs is discovered spiraling endlessly beneath its ancient monastery.
+The tiny village of Tristram has become a flashpoint in this conflict, as an elaborate system of catacombs is discovered spiraling endlessly beneath its ancient monastery.
 Adventurers come from across the land to raid the labyrinth for treasures, or to assist in the search for Leoric’s missing son.
 And unbeknownst to the villagers above, Diablo, one of the three Prime Evils of Hell, preys upon their fears.

 Monsters either attack up close or fire from a distance, and how you handle them depends on your character.
 Their AI is not particularly sharp, though ranged enemies do excel at running from your axe, making for a frustrating Benny Hill impersonation.
 Weapons only get generically “better.”
 There’s nothing like a silver weapon that’s more effective against specific enemies.
-You may occasionally have to consider if a weapon that boosts some stats is better than one roughly equal that does more damage, but that’s about as deep as the strategy goes.
+You may occasionally have to consider if a weapon that boosts some extra stats is better than one roughly equal that does more damage, but that’s about as deep as the strategy goes.

 You have three characters to choose from: warrior, rogue, and sorcerer.
 The warrior is proficient at physical combat, the sorcerer at magic, the rogue at bows and arrows.
 Each character has stats capped in areas where they’re supposed to be weak (so the sorcerer can never raise his strength over a certain limit) while they have higher potential in other areas (that same sorcerer can raise his magic skill 200 points higher than the warrior can).

-The trouble is that, because of the way the system is designed, it’s impractical to follow these career paths religiously.
+The trouble is that, because of the way the system is designed, it’s impractical to religiously min-max these career paths.
 As the warrior or rogue, it makes sense to spend points on some low-level magic to give your right click something to do.
-At the very least, a healing spell in that slot can give an extra edge, or maybe a fireball or two for distant foes.
-As the sorcerer, you’ll take the full brunt of how weak magic’s implementation is.
-There’s a limited set of spells.
-You have to learn each one by reading a book (which are random drops) and can only increase their level by reading the same book again (if you happen across another one).
-You’re limited by mana, which doesn’t regenerate for any character, and requires potions to keep up.
+At the very least, a healing spell in that slot can give an extra edge, or maybe a fireball or stone curse.
+As the sorcerer, you’ll want to be at least a little dangerous with your free left-click attack so you’re not completely at the mercy of mana.
+If you run out, you’d better have some scrolls to fire off “free” spells, or turn and run as fast as your little getaway sticks will allow.

 I like the graphics.
 They remind me of Fallout, not just in the perspective, but also in the level of detail of the textures.
 Characters appear to have been designed in the computer, and have their animations and sprites derived from those models.
 It looks nice, and every monster looks befitting of a emissary of Hell.
-I’ve already talked a bit about the gore, and the effect of burying an axe into a demon’s chest is pulled off well (despite the fact that every monster plays their own single death animation regardless of the attack).
+I’ve already talked a bit about the gore, and the effect of burying an axe into a demon’s chest is pulled off well, despite the fact that every monster plays their own single death animation regardless of the attack.
 All corpses stick around on the ground for the rest of the game, which is a nice touch.

 Is Diablo everything you’ve heard of?
 If what you’ve heard is “addictive,” “short,” and “click-fest,” then yes.
 I admit that I was turned off by the game when I heard that it shares the same stat focus and control scheme as Microsoft Excel, but the execution turns out better than it sounds.
 It’s certainly not the best game ever made, and it’s probably too simple these days, especially considering that its core gameplay has been raided by MMOs.
 This obviously wouldn’t have been an issue when it was released, but you certainly don’t require hindsight to see the game’s deficiencies.
 It’s also not quite as replayable as you might have heard, as characters are forced to homogenize, and monsters and levels don’t randomize in any fundamental way.
 Still, Diablo is a fun little side game for a rainy weekend.